 - Therapist helps the client understand how their thoughts can change after experiencing trauma.

 If you’re one of the several million people in the United States that suffer from post-traumatic stress disorder, it’s important to address the emotions you’re experiencing before they become more severe.
-Lifeskills South Florida is one of the premier mental health and addiction treatment centers in the South Florida region.
+Lifeskills South Florida is one of the premier drug and alcohol rehabs in South Florida.
 We have been in operation since 1991 and strive to give our clients the tools necessary to regain their independence and live a happy and fulfilling life in recovery.
-To learn more about our treatment programs for post-traumatic stress disorder, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about our treatment programs for post-traumatic stress disorder, please contact us below.
 We welcome most major insurance plans and also give our clients the opportunity to pay privately.